Functional connectivity ensemble method to enhance BCI performance (FUCONE): Abstract

 \section{Abstract}

-Functional connectivity is a key approach to investigate oscillatory activities of the brain that provides important insights on the underlying dynamic of neuronal interactions and that is mostly applied for brain activity analysis.
-Building on the advances in information geometry for brain-computer interface, we propose a novel framework that combines functional connectivity estimators and covariance-based pipelines to classify mental states, such as motor imagery.
-A Riemannian classifier is trained for each estimator and an ensemble classifier combines the decisions in each feature space.
-A thorough assessment of the functional connectivity estimators is provided and the best performing pipeline, called \fucone{}, is evaluated on different conditions and datasets.
-Using a meta-analysis to aggregate results across datasets, \fucone{} performed significantly better than all state-of-the-art methods.
-The performance gain is mostly imputable to the improved diversity of the feature spaces, increasing the robustness of the ensemble classifier with respect to the inter- and intra-subject variability.
+Objective: Relying on the idea that functional connectivity provides important insights on the underlying dynamic of neuronal interactions, we propose a novel framework that combines functional connectivity estimators and covariance-based pipelines to improve the classification of mental states, such as motor imagery.
+Methods: A Riemannian classifier is trained for each estimator and an ensemble classifier combines the decisions in each feature space.
+A thorough assessment of the functional connectivity estimators is provided and the best performing pipeline among those tested, called \fucone{}, is evaluated on different conditions and datasets.
+Results: Using a meta-analysis to aggregate results across datasets, \fucone{} performed significantly better than all state-of-the-art methods.
+Conclusion: The performance gain is mostly imputable to the improved diversity of the feature spaces, increasing the robustness of the ensemble classifier with respect to the inter- and intra-subject variability.
+Significance: Our results offer new insights into the need to consider functional connectivity-based methods to improve the BCI performance.